 So, you’re trying to make your eyes look bigger and brighter with makeup — yet, you’ve somehow managed to make them look tired and teeny tiny.
 Not on purpose, of course.
-You just went a little crazy with the eyeliner or dark, smoldering shadow and finally stepped back to look at the final result.
+You just went a little crazy with the eyeliner or dark, smoldering shadow and stepped back too late to look at the final result.

 Landing the perfect smoky eye takes much skill, practice and an endless amount of patience.
 Now, perfecting one that’s specific to your eye shape — that’s a whole other level of expertise!
 For some eye shapes (like hooded or deep set), applying dark shadow all over can actually accentuate your top lid and make it look sunken or heavy.
 Not the best look.
 The right smoky eye should make your eyes look big, bold and dramatic!
 Need help?
 Here’s how to master the perfect smoky eye for your eye shape.

 On that note, the way you apply your eyeliner is just as important for your eye shape as a smoky eye.
 Too thick, and your eyes can look smaller.
 Wing out too long, and they can look smaller.
 Line all around your eye, and they can look smaller.
 You get the gist.
+You want your eyeliner to lift and open up the eyes.
 Get it right with this eyeliner tutorial for your eye shape.

 Not Wearing Concealer When You Have Dark Circles